Calculus Course Assistants

 Pay Scale

-For a full-time calculus CA, the job usually takes about 12-15 hours per week on average.
-The pay rate for a full-time CA is $23 per hour.
+For a full-time calculus CA, the job usually takes about 15 hours per week on average.
 CAs are paid on a weekly basis.

 Prerequisites